flyingpig86/Lancer-Lore-Repo/Lancer Lore/Mechs/HA/BARBAROSSA.md

 	*Autoloader drones are many-limbed machines that assist their team by loading ordnance, maintaining powerline hookups, and cycling magazine-fed weapons, in addition to many other physical tasks.*

 Flak Launcher
+	*Designed for use against atmospheric fliers, these anti-air autocannons fire simple, proximity or impact-detonated shells effective against light armor, organic, and subaltern targets.*

 External Ammo Feed